Premier Squash League

 World Ranking #580

-Adam is in his first year of a physiotherapy degree at the University of Nottingham and will compete for the Men's 1st team in British Universities & Colleges Sport (BUCS) competition.
+Adam is a current University of Nottingham Scholar and competes for the Men's 1st team in British Universities & Colleges Sport (BUCS).
 Before taking time out for an injury, Adam held a career-high ranking of #105 and reached the semi-finals of the British U23 Open in January 2016.
 This summer he was selected to represent Great Britain at World University Championship Squash (WUCS) where he won team gold.

 World Ranking #189